nirbenz/nirbenz.github.io/professional.md

 **But I also love everything ML** and I've got ranging levels of experience with recommender systems and natural language processing too.

-**My background ranges from tiny to huge** organizations, includes both individual contribution and management, and revolves around both the latest and deepest trends and the most barebones simple approaches.
+**My background ranges from tiny to huge organizations**, includes both individual contribution and management, and revolves around both the latest and deepest trends and the most barebones simple approaches.
 I have conducted research, trained and deployed models into real products used by real users.

 **I also consider myself a capable data engineer** with a strong grasp of both Python and the usual collection of auxiliary tools/frameworks our craft requires.
 This includes everything from managing annotation databases to querying them.